A lot about electronic gem testers

 - as with all testers, there are many stones with the same, or similar, readings

 Compared with an optical refractometer, advantages:

 - gives higher readings (1.00 to 3.00) and this enables it to test for diamond and for simulants such as Moissanite

 - fast and easy to use, easy-to-read digital display

-- not as accurate as an optical refractometer, it's possible (as with all electronic testers) for the display to 'drift' and not give correct readings (though this is easy to fix).
+- not as accurate as an optical refractometer, it's possible (as with all electronic testers) for the display to 'drift' and not give correct readings.